docsforadobe/javascript-tools-guide/3 - File System Access/index.rst

 A space, for example, is encoded as %20, so the file name "my file" is specified as "my%20file".
 Similarly, the character ä is encoded as %E4, so the file name "Bräun" is specified as "Br%E4un".
 This encoding scheme is compatible with the global JavaScript functions encodeURI and decodeURI.

-CHAPTER 3: File System Access

-Using File and Folder objects

-41

 The home directory
 A path name can start with a tilde (~) to indicate the user’s home directory.
 It corresponds to the platform’s HOME environment variable.